 - 1. The Company's Bond Series are material to the Company and are not secured by any collateral. - 2.
 The Company will be entitled, at its sole discretion, to perform (partial or full) early redemption of the Company's Bond Series.
 For details, see Section 9.2 of the terms and conditions overleaf in the indentures of each of the Company's Bond Series, and as follows: - 2.1.
 With respect to the Series B Bond indenture which was attached to the shelf offering report that was published by the Company, see the Company's report dated March 29, 2017 (Ref.: 2017-01-032703). - 2.2.
 With respect to the Series D Bond indenture which was attached to the shelf offering report that was published by the Company, see the Company's report dated January 31, 2018 (Ref.: 2018-01-010993). - 2.3.
-With respect to the Series E Bond indenture and the Series F Bond indenture, both of which were attached to the shelf offering report that was published by the Company, see the Company's report dated April 20, 2020 (Ref.: 2020-01-035128). - 3.
-The reports mentioned in Sections 2.1-2.3 above (the "Indentures") are included herein by way of reference. - 4.
+With respect to the Series E Bond indenture and the Series F Bond indenture, both of which were attached to the shelf offering report that was published by the Company, see the Company's report dated April 20, 2020 (Ref.: 2020-01-035128). - 2.4.
+With respect to the Series G Bond indenture and the Series H Bond indenture, both of which were attached to the Shelf Offering Report that was published by the Company, see the Company's report dated July 19, 2021 (Ref.: 2021-01-118986). - 3.
+The reports mentioned in Sections 2.1-2.4 above (the "Indentures") are included herein by way of reference. - 4.
 At the end of and during the report period, the Company has fulfilled all of the terms and conditions and undertakings according to the Indentures, and no conditions establishing grounds for acceleration of the Company's Bond Series have been fulfilled. - 5.
 For details regarding an undertaking that the Company assumed in the framework of the Company's Bond Series, see Sections 5.2-5.6 of the Indentures.